snyssen/webb-launcher/README.md

 Webb Launcher is a minimalist starting page/personal dashboard mainly aimed at self-hosters.
 With its [(almost) perfect lighthouse score](#lighthouse-results) and its mobile-first responsive design, it will load fast and look great on any of your devices.

 Built with [Astro](https://astro.build), Webb Launcher is an homage to the [James Webb space telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope) and its [Ariane 5](https://en.wikipedia.org/wiki/Ariane_5) launcher.

-> **NOTE:** The [GitHub repository](https://github.com/snyssen/webb-launcher) is a mirror of the [original repository](https://git.snyssen.be/snyssen/webb-launcher), where the actual development work is done.
-You may however file any issue you have with this project on the GitHub repository.

 ## Table of content